michaelplanknz/assessment-of-potential-impact-of-omicron-in-NZ/README.txt

+This repository contains MATLAB code to reproduce the results in:
+   Vattiato G, Maclaren O, Lustig A, Binny RN, Hendy SC, Plank MJ (2022) An assessment of the potential impact of the Omicron variant of SARS-CoV-2 in Aotearoa New Zealand, Infectious Disease Modelling, Volume 7, Issue 2, Pages 94-105, https://doi.org/10.1016/j.idm.2022.04.002.

 README for SimLeaky_Omicron_waning

 This folder contains:
-- main.m: the main Matlab run file, contains the different ìscenarioî parameters
+- main.m: the main Matlab run file, contains the different ‚Äúscenario‚Äù parameters
 - getParOmiWane.m: a Matlab function generating the remaining parameters, called by main.m
 - runSimWaning.m: Matlab file that runs the branching process model, called by main.m
 - README.txt: this README